 Myelodysplastic syndrome and acute myeloid leukemia are two hematological malignancies that can develop from abnormal blood cell production in the bone marrow.
 Patients with SCD have an increased risk of developing both myelodysplastic syndrome and acute myeloid leukemia compared to the general population, even outside of myeloablative transplant settings.
-The risk of developing these diseases may also be associated with gene therapy with γ -retroviral vectors and myeloablation with an alkylating agent.
+The risk of developing these diseases may also be associated with gene therapy with $\gamma$ -retroviral vectors and myeloablation with an alkylating agent.

-In February of 2021, bluebird bio announced a complete clinical hold of trials HGB-206 and HGB-210 due to an observed instance of acute myeloid leukemia in a Group A HGB-206 participant.^{57,58} This patient had an initial diagnosis of myelodysplastic syndrome at the age of 31, approximately 5.5 years after lovo-cel infusion, and later died from complications of progressive acute myeloid leukemia.59 lovo-cel infusion; this patient was 42 years old at trial consent.56 This case of acute myeloid leukemia was also fatal.57
+In February of 2021, bluebird bio announced a complete clinical hold of trials HGB-206 and HGB-210 due to an observed instance of acute myeloid leukemia in a Group A HGB-206 participant.
+This patient had an initial diagnosis of myelodysplastic syndrome at the age of 31, approximately 5.5 years after lovo-cel infusion, and later died from complications of progressive acute myeloid leukemia.

-Prior to this clinical hold, another Group A HGB-206 trial participant was diagnosed with acute myeloid leukemia in 2018 after an initial diagnosis of myelodysplastic syndrome three years after
+Prior to this clinical hold, another Group A HGB-206 trial participant was diagnosed with acute myeloid leukemia in 2018 after an initial diagnosis of myelodysplastic syndrome three years after lovo-cel infusion; this patient was 42 years old at trial consent.
+This case of acute myeloid leukemia was also fatal.

-Both cases of acute myeloid leukemia were hypothesized to be related to the baseline risks of SCD and inherent risks of myeloablative conditioning associated with the gene therapy.
-59-61 It is important to underscore that although the malignancies were not due to genetic manipulation, chemotherapy and myeloablation is a required precursor to the receipt of gene therapy.
+Both cases of acute myeloid leukemia were hypothesized to be related to the baseline risks of SCD and inherent risks of myeloablative conditioning associated with the gene therapy.59-61 It is important to underscore that although the malignancies were not due to genetic manipulation, chemotherapy and myeloablation is a required precursor to the receipt of gene therapy.
 This clinical hold was lifted in June of 2021.
-62

 In December of 2021, a partial hold was placed on enrollment of patients under 18 into lovo-cel trials due to the potential occurrence of myelodysplastic syndrome in two patients (one adolescent, one adult) in the Group C cohort.
 Both diagnoses of myelodysplastic syndrome were later revised to persistent anemia.
-Both participants were found to have two α -globin deletions ($-\alpha 3.7/-\alpha 3.7$); this alpha thalassemia mutation is hypothesized by bluebird bio to have been the cause of the anemia and has been added to study exclusion criteria for ongoing trials.
+Both participants were found to have two $\alpha$ -globin deletions ( $-\alpha 3.7/-\alpha 3.7$ ); this alpha thalassemia mutation is hypothesized by bluebird bio to have been the cause of the anemia and has been added to study exclusion criteria for ongoing trials.
 The partial clinical hold was lifted in December of 2022.